hsingchen-dev/LLM-YOLO-Robotic-Arm/README.md

 Layer 2: Occlusion and Obstacle Reasoning
 After the target has been selected, the system moves to the occlusion reasoning stage.
-Rather than relying purely on unconstrained visual inference, the framework introduces **structured geometric constraints**, including center-point coverage, relative spatial ordering, and bounding-box overlap.
+Rather than relying purely on unconstrained visual inference, the framework introduces structured geometric constraints, including center-point coverage, relative spatial ordering, and bounding-box overlap.
 The LLM then uses these inputs to resolve residual ambiguity and determine whether the target is blocked by an obstacle, and whether the occluding object should be removed prior to grasping.

 Layer 3: Execution via Inverse Kinematics